We’re going to use all the hottest tools to set up a nice environment. Skip steps at your own peril. Here we go!

 Django provides commands to create the database and tables needed, and load essential data:

 Each incremental change we add to the database is done with a versioned SQL (and sometimes Python) file.
 To keep your local DB fresh and up to date, run migrations like this:

 Loading Test Apps¶

-Example applications for testing purposes can be loaded by running:
+Specific example applications can be loaded by running:

 ./manage.py generate_apps N